manjulananduri/manjulananduri.github.io/_posts/2023-02-24-how-to-read-file-line-by-line-golang.md

 ---

 Welcome back to our Golang tutorial series!
 In our previous post, we covered 3 simple ways to get the first character of a string in Golang.
-If you missed that post, you can check it out here: [https://tipseason.com/how-to-get-first-character-in-string-golang/].
+If you missed that post, you can check it out here: [how to get first character of a string in golang](https://tipseason.com/how-to-get-first-character-in-string-golang/).

 In this post, we'll be discussing another important topic - how to read a file line by line in Golang.
 Reading a file line by line is a common task in programming, and Golang provides several ways to accomplish this.
 We'll be exploring 3